Subway Tile: 5 Smart Ways to Add Personality to White Tile

 NOTHING beats the timeless appeal of a simple 3×6 subway tile in a solid neutral color or marble.

-Unless you don’t like subway tile, in which case you probably aren’t reading this blog post and are installing something not timeless (which is okay if you love it!)
+Unless you don’t like subway tile, in which case you probably aren’t reading this blog post and are installing something that might not be timeless (which is okay if you love it!)

 Benjamin Moore Caldwell Green painted wood cathedral arched kithen wood cabinets, floating shelves, subway tile backsplash, white quartz countertop, raised bar island